 Visit Chelsea art galleries

 What about hopping around the artsy neighborhood in Manhattan?
-So you have to head to Chelsea, where there are dozen of galleries with groundbreaking works and free-admission.
-Its galleries come in all shapes, sizes and annual budgets.
-You can have a broader view of Chelsea’s galleries here.
+So you have to head to Chelsea, where there are dozens of galleries with groundbreaking works and free admission.
+Its galleries come in all shapes, sizes, and even virtual reality.

 Free walking tours aren’t exactly free but they cost what you want.
 At the end of the tour, you tip what you find fair or what your wallet allows you to.
 In New York, as in any other major city, there are always many options of this kind.
 One of the best walking tours in New York will take you to discover the architecture and history of the Midtown East area around the Grand Central Terminal.
 Every Friday at 12:30 pm urban historians Peter Laskowich and Madeleine Levi welcome people for a 90-minute guided tour.
 The Grand tour meets in the atrium at 120 Park Avenue, located at the southwest corner of East 42nd Street and Park Avenue directly across from Grand Central Terminal.
 No reservations required.

 This is New York’s largest, free outdoor performing arts festival, taking place in Central Park and in 15-18 neighborhood parks around.
-Its program brings big names in hip-hop, Latin, indie rock, contemporary dance, jazz and global.
+In 2021 the Summer Stage program brings big names in hip-hop, Latin, indie rock, contemporary dance, jazz and global.
 Admission to all free performances (not benefit concerts) is on a first-come,

 You love beer?
 So this is for you.
 The mythical Williamsburg’s brewery offers tours of its facilities the whole week but they are free on weekends!
 On Saturdays from 1-5 pm and Sundays from 1-4 pm you are guided around the place and get to know its history.
 On the paid tours, you taste 4 beers.
 On the free ones, you don’t, but if you’d like to try them, pay $5 each or five for $20.

 Its iconic logo was designed by none less than Milton Glaser, the creator of the famous “I love New York” logo.